Australian PHEV ute market snapshot

 PHEV fuel claims: Low L/100km numbers assume charging.
 Buyers who rarely plug in, tow often or run highway-heavy routes should expect materially higher consumption.

-Upcoming models: Hunter and Chery should be rechecked once final Australian grade walks, brochures and ADR documents are live.
+Upcoming models: JAC Hunter PHEV and Chery Stockman / KP31 should be rechecked once final Australian grade walks, brochures and ADR documents are live.
 Early data is useful for context, not final buying advice.

 Sources